adaltas/ece-devops-2024-fall/modules/06.infrustructure-as-code/lab.md

 ## Part 2.
 Declarative - GitLab installation using Vagrant and Ansible Provisioner

-We will install Gitlab on CentOS as described in [the official documentation](https://about.gitlab.com/install/#centos-7).
+We will install Gitlab on AlmaLinux 9 as described in [the official documentation](https://about.gitlab.com/install/#almalinux).
 You can try to repeat those steps manually one after another on the VM configured in part 1 of the lab.
 Usually, when we are installing first time a new software in a testing environment, we do it manually to test each step, and then, after clarifying all the installation processes we automate it using tools like Vagrant and Ansible.

-We will use [`ansible_local` provisioner](https://www.vagrantup.com/docs/provisioning/ansible_local.html) what will install Ansible on [CentOS 7](https://www.centos.org/) Linux distribution virtual machine by [Vagrant](https://www.vagrantup.com/).
+We will use [`ansible_local` provisioner](https://www.vagrantup.com/docs/provisioning/ansible_local.html) what will install Ansible on [AlmaLinux 9](https://almalinux.org/) Linux distribution virtual machine by [Vagrant](https://www.vagrantup.com/).
 So, you don't need Ansible on your host OS!

 ### 1. Prepare a virtual environment

 Go to the [`lab/part-2`](lab/part-2) directory and take a look at the [`Vagrantfile`](lab/part-2/Vagrantfile) and at the YAML files [`playbooks/run.yml`](lab/part-2/playbooks/run.yml).
-To have more information how the `Vagrantfile` is configured follow this [Vagrant Guide](https://docs.ansible.com/ansible/latest/scenario_guides/guide_vagrant.html)
+To have more information how the `Vagrantfile` is configured follow this [Vagrant Guide](https://docs.ansible.com/ansible/2.8/scenario_guides/guide_vagrant.html)

 In the [`lab/part-2`](lab/part-2) directory, you will find:
 - A `Vagrantfile` that defines the VMs to be managed by Vagrant (1 CentOS 7 VM named `gitlab_server` in our case)